Fluent migrations

 • Run the migration, without pushing, only for it: ./scripts/migrate it wet-run.
 Then run compare-locales again, and check if the results are as expected: migrated strings should not appear as missing anymore, and there should be no errors.

-Push updates to gecko-strings
+Push updates to the main branch of firefox-l10n-source

 • The migration has been tested locally and works as expected.